You are at the top of the page

 The peak visiting period is Easter to October.
 Dates of school holidays, when the Tower is busier than usual, can be found on our Tower Opening Times page.

 Tower Wharf, including the entrance to the Tower of London, is very busy during Gun Salutes.
-About 45 minutes beforehand, the Wharf is closed and all visitors move to the area in front of the Tower shop.
+About 45 minutes before a Gun Salute, the Wharf is closed and all visitors are directed to move to the area in front of the Tower shop.
 This is a small area and can become crowded.

 Toilets are available at the following locations: